 5 Easy Day Trips From Toulouse France

-Here are 5 of the best day trips from the very underrated city of Toulouse, La Ville Rose, located in sunny southwest France.
+Here's my guide to the 5 best day trips from the very underrated city of Toulouse, La Ville Rose, located in sunny southwest France.
 They're easy day trips, only an hour or more from Toulouse by train or car.
-If you need a guide to the must see sites in Toulouse itself, mine is here.

 I wasn't sure if I even wanted to leave beautiful Toulouse.
 Does anyone?
 In contrast to beige Paris, colorful Toulouse is set ablaze with reds, pinks, and oranges.
 Toulouse is blissfully laid back and loaded with cultural goodies.